 There’s a lot that happens behind the scenes of your favorite TV or radio station.
-In the electronic media program, you’ll get hands-on experience in broadcasting through Wayne State’s own award-winning media stations – KWSC-FM, a federally licensed radio station, and KWSC-TV, a multi-platform video outlet.
+In the electronic media program, you’ll get hands-on experience in broadcasting and multi-platform media through Wayne State’s own award-winning student media and stations – KWSC-FM, a federally licensed radio station, and KWSC Studios, a video production facility and the converged WSC Student Media online platforms.
 You’ll also develop a strong base in learning about communication law, mass media and society, management, and ethics.
-Put it all together, and you’ll be ready to go on the air.
+Put it all together, and you’ll be ready for leadership roles on the air or in the studio.

 Percent of recent WSC graduates employed or in graduate school

 Degrees offered: B.A., B.S.

 For concentration: 36

 General education: 41

 To graduate from WSC: 120

 Popular minors: Online Media, Editing and Publishing, Journalism, Spanish, Sports Management

 History: Wayne State has a long history of providing real-life media opportunities to students, with the radio station going on the air in 1971 and the TV station starting in 1976.

 Annual events: “The Roommate Game” is the longest running college television game show in the Midwest.
 KWSC-FM also holds its Turkey Drop and Haven House remote events annually.